cmakkaya/eks-monitoring-with-anteon/README.md

 - Kubernetes monitoring
 - Setting Domain Name and TLS/SSL Certificate
 - and more ...

+#### The Article link (in my Medium Blog): [📝 Step-by-Step Tutorial to Set Up, Build a CI/CD Deployment Pipeline, and Monitor a Kubernetes Cluster on Amazon EKS.](https://cmakkaya.medium.com/testing-the-effect-of-amazon-cloudfront-on-the-performance-of-the-microservices-app-using-a-c55e1b303148)
-#### Article link (in Anteon Blog): [📝 Step-by-Step Tutorial to Set Up, Build a CI/CD Deployment Pipeline, and Monitor a Kubernetes Cluster on Amazon EKS.](https://getanteon.com/blog/step-by-step-tutorial-to-set-up-build-a-ci-cd-deployment-pipeline-and-monitor-a-kubernetes-cluster-on-amazon-eks/#introduction-eff7fbbc-ce09-41ed-84b8-48a4392799dd)
+#### The Article link (in Anteon Blog): [📝 Step-by-Step Tutorial to Set Up, Build a CI/CD Deployment Pipeline, and Monitor a Kubernetes Cluster on Amazon EKS.](https://getanteon.com/blog/step-by-step-tutorial-to-set-up-build-a-ci-cd-deployment-pipeline-and-monitor-a-kubernetes-cluster-on-amazon-eks/#introduction-eff7fbbc-ce09-41ed-84b8-48a4392799dd)

-#### 🔍 We will do these practically step by step in this article;
+#### 🔍 We will do these practically, step by step, in this article;

 1. Kubernetes Cluster Monitoring and Anteon
 2. Hands-on Experience Setting up Microservices on Kubernetes and Monitoring